 Microgreens took the salad world by storm, and rightfully so.
 For years, these tiny beautiful greens have been added as a garnish to add visual appeal.
 However, as more and more people learned about the nutritional punch microgreens pack, they became less often used for plating and made their way into main and side dishes.

-Learning how to use microgreens in more ways will add to vitamins, minerals, and flavor to your meals.
+Learning how to use microgreens in more ways will add vitamins, minerals, and flavor to your meals.

-Looking for inspiration?
+Are you looking for inspiration?
 Let’s get started.

-This article is a guest post written by Emma Houston.
+Home Microgreens Note: This article is a guest post written by Emma Houston.
 Her bio is at the bottom of the article.
+Some photos are original HomeMicrogreens.com photos, and others are stock photos.

 5 Interesting Ways on How to Use Microgreens